coreos/quartermaster/doc/arch.md

 satisfy storage requests from users.
 As of this writing, there is no other technology in the industry which satisfies similar goals as QuarterMaster.

+# Unresolved Questions

+* Can we have something like a _StorageDeployer_ which automatically creates StorageNodes for the appropriate system?
+This will make it even easier to deploy.